soveng/soveng.github.io/_posts/2023-10-23-applications-to-SEC-01-closing-soon.md

 won't be the last.

-The idea is simple: get the best, brightest, and most motivated people in one place and lock them into a room for two months (figure of speech; there won't be a room).
+The idea is simple: get the best, brightest, and most motivated people in one place and lock them into a room for eight weeks (figure of speech; there won't be a room).
 Give them the tools, the support, and the freedom to build real solutions to real problems and see what comes out.
 In terms of projects, apps, services, teams, and—potentially—businesses.